Before implementing the Tic-Tac-Toe game, let’s take a look at the design considerations we should take into account:

 - We’d also like to clear the console before each frame.

-We will create a separate module for each of these concerns.
-Each module will depend on other modules as depicted in the image below (the red modules are the ones we need to implement, the white modules are provided by ZIO):
+We will create a separate service for each of these concerns.
+Each service will depend on other Services as depicted in the image below: